 the question as to whether whether (the question whether)

 there is no doubt but that no doubt (doubtless)

-used for fuel used for fuel purposes
+used for fuel purposes used for fuel

-he he is a man who
+he is a man who he

 in a hasty manner hastily

 this is a subject which this subject

 His story is a strange one.
 His story is strange.